Tools powering the P-CAM process

 Team building: The mixed groups made up of several trades, professions and hierarchical levels create a unifying dynamic where each one understands his role within the whole.
 The common knowledge base combined with the workshops create a synergy between the participants.
 This opens up new channels of communication and restores those which are dry, even conflicting.

-Duration: 2 days (16 hours) – also available in 3 days session, to allow more time for workshops and discussions
+Duration: 2 days (14 hours) – also available in 3 days (21 hours) session, strongly recommended to allow more time for workshops and discussions

 Content: This training session includes;